| Aspect | Detail |

 | Taxes Included | No |

-- True unlimited option available
+- True unlimited plan available ($65/month)

 - SIM PIN protection available